 I was provided with complimentary tickets to Mickey’s Not So Scary Halloween Party in exchange for this post.
 All ideas, opinions, and photos are 100% honest and my own.

 Last weekend I had the chance to go to Mickey’s Not So Scary Halloween Party as part of the Permission to Hustle Disney retreat.
 I’ve been two times before including last year when we dressed up as the comfy princesses from Ralph Breaks the Internet!

 This is my third party, and I want to share my tips and tricks with you for making the most out of your time!

 Before I really dig into what makes Mickey’s Not So Scary Halloween Party so awesome, let me just clear one thing up.

 Mickey’s Not So Scary Halloween Party is at Magic Kingdom at the Walt Disney Resort in Florida.
 If you’re looking for info on Mickey’s Halloween Party (without the Not So Scary part), that’s held at Disneyland in California.
 And while Disneyland at Halloween Time is amazing, that’s not what this post is about.

-Now back to our scheduled Disney World programming – eight things you can’t miss at Mickey’s Not So Scary Halloween Party!
+Now back to our scheduled Disney World programming – nine things you can’t miss at Mickey’s Not So Scary Halloween Party!

 The one thing I did want to mention is that the party is a ticketed event, meaning you have to buy a separate ticket than your park ticket for the party.
 No one is allowed in the park after 7PM without a party wristband.